Addictions

 • Stress ball

-There is a stress ball on a red base on the living room table.
+On the living room table, there is a stress ball on a red mat.
 With the gripping function, you can take this stress ball in your hand and squeeze it.
 If you want to release it again, you must bring your hand back to the red base.
 The ball is then automatically released there.

-If alcoholic drinks or illegal substances are displayed, you can interact with them in the same way as in the ‘Private party’ scenario.
+When alcoholic beverages or illegal substances are displayed, you can interact with them in the same way as in the “Private Party” scenario.
 There are also beer cans in the fridge that can be opened in the same way as in the ‘supermarket’ scenario.

 In this scenario, patients are confronted with outdoor consumption situations in combination with barbecuing.